 In addition to the abovementioned grants, parents can reduce expenses by adopting a simpler lifestyle, and share saving tips and resources (e.g. pre-loved items such as clothing and toys) with family and friends.
 It will be worthwhile to consider a long-term perspective when it comes to making financial decisions so as to ensure that you have easy access to your funds during times of need.

-#TiqOurWord ELASTIQ Whole Life Insurance Savings Plan allows one to enjoy guaranteed 2.02% p.a. for the first 3 years, and the flexibility to top-up or withdraw from your account without penalty or interest claw back after 90 days of the policy issue date.^
+#TiqOurWord ELASTIQ is a Whole Life Insurance Savings Plan that allows one to enjoy guaranteed 1.80% p.a. for the first 3 years, and the flexibility to top-up or withdraw from your account without penalty or interest claw back after 90 days of the policy issue date.^

 In Singapore, we often hear our fellow citizens lamenting on the costs of having a baby and how it takes plenty of courage, money and effort to expand the family.
 With the government’s support for parents adding up to S$50K+ (based on the abovementioned), it does take some financial pressure off the family.